Skip to main content

 Privacy: everything runs on your device

-That matters most in exactly the situation this page is about.
-If you are worried someone is watching where you go, the last thing you want is a tool that quietly collects the same information.
-TraceIt is built so the search stays between you and your iPhone.
+That distinction matters most in exactly the situation this page is about.
+If you are worried someone is watching where you go, you should know what a safety app does with data.
+TraceIt is built so the Bluetooth search happens on your iPhone, while operational data use is disclosed plainly.

 Frequently asked questions